 State B4: Authenticated.
 The HDCP Receiver has completed the authentication protocol.
-Periodically, it performs a link integrity check.
+It must perform an ongoing link integrity check.
+If the HDCP Receiver detects a synchronization mismatch between Transmitter and Receiver during the link integrity check, it must generate CP_IRQ to Transmitter.